-This open-source library provides a very good performance but it has got memory limitations.
-For cases where you need to apply a time series analysis over a huge amount of data and in short-term fashion, please, contact us.
-We are working on a cluster version which is coming soon.
+This open-source library provides a very good performance, but it has got memory limitations.
+For cases where you need to apply a time series analysis over a huge amount of data and in short-term fashion, please, contact us).